 I really believe that meat you harvest from nature is the healthiest meat you can possibly eat.
 Hunting, in my opinion, is the best way to source your food.

 Even if I try to feed my farm animals the best diet I can afford, I would still never be able to do as good as nature does.
 Not only that, I love that the animal was free to roam around instead of being fenced.
-I also love that it had the option of choosing what it wanted to eat and when.
+I also love that the animal had the option of choosing what it wanted to eat and when.

 This year, I rely on my amazing neighbors (cause I’m now divorced) to supply me with some meat and so far I’ve been able to put about 20 pounds of meat away.

 I love canning.
 I know it might be a bit intimidating at the beginning but once you get the basics down it’s kinda the same process for everything.

 Meat is a low-acid food, therefore, when canning meat you must use a pressure canner.
 This might be intimidating for some people, it definitely was for me at the beginning, but it’s really not a big deal and I’ll show you step-by-step how to do this.